Mark your calendar for our 2025 festival on Saturday, June 28th!

 photo of author Aleria McKay

-Alicia Elliott is a Mohawk writer and editor living in Brantford, Ontario.
-She has written for The Globe and Mail, CBC, Hazlitt, and many others.
-She’s had numerous essays nominated for National Magazine Awards, winning gold in 2017 and an honorable mention in 2020.
-Her short fiction was selected for The Best American Short Stories 2018, Best Canadian Stories 2018, and The Journey Prize Stories 30.
-Alicia was chosen by Tanya Talaga as the 2018 recipient of the RBC Taylor Emerging Writer Award.
-Her first book, A Mind Spread Out on the Ground, was a national bestseller in Canada.
-It was also nominated for the Hilary Weston Writers’ Trust Prize for Nonfiction and won the Forest of Reading Evergreen Award.
+Alicia Elliott is an award-winning Mohawk writer living in Brantford, Ontario.
+She has written for The Globe and Mail, CBC, Hazlitt and many others.
+Her essays have been nominated for numerous National Magazine Awards, winning Gold in 2017.
+Her short fiction was selected for publication in Best American Short Stories 2018, Best Canadian Stories 2018, and Journey Prize Stories 30.
+She was chosen by Tanya Talaga as the 2018 recipient of the RBC Taylor Emerging Writer Award.
+Her first book, A Mind Spread Out On The Ground, was a national bestseller in 2019, was chosen as a Best Book by the Globe and Mail, Quill and Quire and Chatelaine, and was shortlisted for the Hilary Weston Writers' Trust Prize for Nonfiction.
+Her second book, the novel And Then She Fell, was longlisted for the Women's Prize for Fiction, shortlisted for the Amazon First Novel Award, and shortlisted for the Indigenous Voices Award for Prose in English.
+It was also named a Globe and Mail and CBC Best Book of the Year.

 Amy Jones is the author of the novels We’re All in This Together, Every Little Piece of Me, and Pebble & Dove, and the short fiction collection What Boys Like.
 Originally from Halifax, she currently lives in Hamilton, Ontario.